New England College of Optometry: Faculty & Salaries

 Emerson College Rating

 Bachelor's and master's degrees.
 Great retention rate.
 Tuition: $52k.
 On-campus housing option.
-Roughly 5,900 students.
+More than 5,900 students.
 Dangerous campus.
 Specializes in film and acting, medical, and communication and journalism programs.
 SAT 1300, ACT 31 to enroll.

 Wentworth Institute of TechnologyWentworth Institute of TechnologyBoston, MA